-- Pull up the lever to raise the height of the seat. - · Push down on the lever to lower the seat. - Indicator (5) will turn green when the seat is at the optimum height for the operator's height and weight.
-If the indicator is yellow, further adjustment is required.
+- Pull up the lever to raise the height of the seat. - Push down on the lever to lower the seat.

+Use adjustable damper (8) to stiffen or loosen the seat suspension.

 Do not operate the seat compressor for over a minute or damage can result.